If you're using the Classic builder, you can find that version here.

 5. Once you’ve finished designing the receiving typeform, go to the Share panel and click Copy link to copy the URL to your clipboard.
 You’ll need this in a later step (on the other typeform).
 Note that this URL should contain a parameter for each of the Hidden Fields you added earlier, e.g. name=xxxxx&email=xxxxx.

 6. The next thing to do is to set up the first, sending typeform which will collect the information and pass it on, so go ahead and create your typeform however you like.
-Now, set up the redirect to the receiving typeform by heading for the Settings menu and flicking on the Redirect on completion toggle.
-You can learn more about this Professional feature here.
+Now, set up the redirect to the receiving typeform by heading for the Settings menu on the right.
+Toggle on Redirect on completion.
+You can learn more about this Plus and above feature here.

 7. Paste in here the URL of the receiving typeform that you copied in step five.
 You now need to add the data you collect for your Hidden Fields to customize this URL.
 Do this by clicking the + icon and choosing the corresponding variable (e.g. “Answer to… 1 – What is your name?”) from the drop-down, inserting it after the “variablename=” part of the URL.